Irrigation Systems — Set 9

 Correct Answer: A. Furrow irrigation for row crops

+The correct answer is Furrow irrigation for row crops.
 Furrow irrigation, where water flows through furrows between crop rows, remains widely used for vegetables, cotton, and other row crops.
 It is simple, requires minimal investment, and is adaptable to various soil types, making it popular among farmers even with advanced irrigation technologies available.
+This topic is frequently tested in competitive examinations such as RRB NTPC, SSC, and UPSC.

 What is the purpose of a sand filter in drip irrigation systems?